PavleVidanovic/LispAI/README.md

 # LispAI

-Connect four 3D made for the AI course at the Faculty of Electronic Engineering in Nis, Serbia.
+Connect four 3D game made for the AI course at the Faculty of Electronic Engineering in Nis, Serbia.